LAGameStudio/pixitron/README.md

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `main.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.
+- `engine.js` - Contains a ready-to-be-extended game engine that hooks "ESC" key to "Quit"
+- `interface.js` - Keyboard and mouse wrangling
+- `drawing.js` - Where to put reusable drawing apparatus
+- `renderer.js` - Came with the [Electron Quick Start](https://github.com/electron/electron-quick-start)
 - `index.html` - A web page to render.
 This is the app's **renderer process**.

-You can learn more about each of these components within the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start).
+You can learn more about each of these components within the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) and by looking into the award-winning [PixiJS v4](http://pixijs.com).

 ## To Use